soucevi1/dist-chat/README.rst

 Since a few new AsyncIO features were used in this program, it is necessary to have **Python 3.7 or higher** to run it.

-This application is a chat room program.
+This application is a CLI chat room program.
 However, it does not use a simple server-client way.
 All nodes are clients, any node can be a server from this point of view.

 For better understanding, the server (node that manages the user messages) will be referred to as the *leader* and the AsyncIO component of the application that listens on the given port will be refered to as the *server* further on in the docuentation.
 Meaning that any node has a *server*, however only one node in the chatroom is the *leader*.